teksi/wastewater/docs/en/user-guide/How-To/index.rst

 How vw_tww_wastewater_structure labels work
 -------------------------------

 Labeling a manhole with his levels is quite a complex thing.
-Levels are not stored in the wastewater_structure class it self, but in the cover table and as reachpoint levels with the connected reaches.
-TWW has therefore 4 calculated fields to be able to label this levels:
+Levels are not stored in the wastewater_structure class itself, but in the cover table and as reachpoint levels with the connected reaches.
+TWW has therefore 4 calculated fields to be able to label these levels:

 - _cover_label: shows the level / the levels of the cover/s.level of the wastewater structure
 - _bottom_label: shows the level / the levels of the wastewater_node(s).bottom_level of the wastewater structure